DataReply/kafka-connect-elastic-search-sink/README.md

 # Kafka Connect Elastic Search Connector

-kafka-connect-elastic-search is a [Kafka Connector](http://kafka.apache.org/090/documentation.html#connect) for loading data from Elastic Search to Kafka  with Avro and schema registry integration.
+kafka-connect-elastic-search is a [Kafka Connector](http://kafka.apache.org/090/documentation.html#connect) for loading data to Elasticsearch from Kafka with Avro and schema registry integration.

 # Development